Easy Flower Science Fair Project

 Problem: Which solution will keep flowers the fresh for display the longest.

-Hypothesis: I do not think that the florist additive is necessary to keep cut flowers ready for display the longest.
+Hypothesis: I do not think that the florist additive is necessary to keep them ready for display the longest.
 I think that some of the home remedies will work just as well.
-My hypothesis is that 7-up will make the flowers last the longest because it not only has sugar to nourish it but also other chemicals that I think will prevent bacteria growing.
+My hypothesis is that 7-up will make them last the longest because it not only has sugar to nourish it but also other chemicals that I think will prevent bacteria from growing and damaging the plant.

 - 10 pint-sized jars to use as vases for containing flowers in solution